• Skip to main content

 “Obasan” has two different kanji expressions.
 The following three kanji characters are used:

 These three kanji characters tell us that “伯母” and “叔母” literally mean ‘the oldest sibling and a mother’ and ‘a younger sibling and a mother’ respectively in Japanese.
 These literal interpretations are not completely in line with the actual meanings, but not so far either.
-Japanese native speakers use the first kanji expression to refer to the older sisters of their parents and the second to refer to the younger sisters. “さん” is a famous honorific suffix used after a name, pronoun, or such.
-So, “obasan” is literally the polite expression for the sisters of parents in Japanese.
+Japanese native speakers use the first kanji expression to refer to an older sister or sisters of their parents and the second to refer to a younger sister or sisters. “さん” is an honorific suffix used after a name, pronoun, or such.
+So, “obasan” is literally the polite expression for sisters of parents in Japanese.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
 In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “obasan” through the detailed kanji check above.